What Sellers Can Do If a Home Appraisal Comes in Low

 Sometimes, when a market moves very quickly, the comps from the last 12 months can’t keep up with current sales prices.

-“Usually, the market moves before the appraisers do,” says New York City real estate agent Dylan Hoffman, who ranks in the top 100 brokers nationwide.
+“Usually, the market moves before the appraisers do,” says New York City real estate agent Dylan Hoffman, who gets 95% of his listings sold.
 “It’s the brokers that set the market, not the banks.
 We’re always pushing the market up, up, higher, higher.
 We have to become educators to the banks to let them know what the market’s doing.”

 This commonly happened throughout the hot pandemic market, when low inventory and high demand drove sales prices up rapidly.
 However, this same problem can happen in a sluggish market, where a lack of quality comps makes it tricky to nail down the property’s market value.